-ENCE 6344 Geotechnical Engineering for
+ENCE 6344 Geotechnical Engineering for Waste Management 3 cr.

-Waste Management

 Prerequisites: ENCE 3320, 3340 or equivalent.
-An overview of the theoretical and practical aspects of the site selection, design, construction, and performance of waste disposal facilities, state and federal regulations governing solid and hazardous waste.
+An overview of the theoretical and practical aspects of the site selection, design, contheoretical and practical aspects of the site selection, design, construction, and performance of waste disposal facilities, state and federal regulations governing solid and hazardous waste.

-ENCE 6345 Numerical Methods in Geotechnical Engineering I 3 cr.
+ENCE 6345 Numerical Methods in

+Geotechnical Engineering I

 Prerequisite: ENCE 4340, ENME 3020 or consent of department.
 Reexamination of basic concepts from solid mechanics; constitutive models, strain-displacement relations; and use of finite difference methods, finite element methods and other numerical methods, with application to beams, slabs, and pavements.

-ENCE 6346 Numerical Methods in Geotechnical
+ENCE 6346 Numerical Methods in

-Engineering II
+Geotechnical Engineering II